-- Last: Deploy the very last builds you have uploaded for each operative system
+- Last: deploy the very last build you have uploaded for each operative system.

-- Inactive: App is not accessible to anyone in the App Store.
+- Inactive: The app is not accessible to anyone in the App Store.

-- Active: App is visible to everyone in the App Store.
+- Active: The app is visible to everyone in the App Store.

-- Unlisted: App is not visible in the App Store but is accessible to anyone knowing the URL.
+- Unlisted: The app is not visible in the App Store but is accessible to anyone knowing the URL.